How to mix Biology with another field of study

 A Bachelor of Arts with a second major in Biology?
 You can do that at Dalhousie.
 It might surprise you to discover that you can combine completely different fields of study into one degree.

 There are a variety of ways to combine a major in Biology with many other academic programs, and you'll end up with two formidable skill sets to take into the job market.

 Bachelor of Science

-Double major or combined honours: As part of a double major or combined honours program, Biology can be combined with any other Faculty of Arts or Science major or honours subjects, with the exception of Environmental Science.
+Double major or combined honours: As part of a double major or combined honours program, Biology can be combined with any other Faculty of Arts or Science major or honours subjects.
 If it is combined with an Arts subject, a larger number of credits must be taken in Biology.

 Bachelor of Engineering

 Bachelor of Science students can complete a Bachelor of Engineering degree concurrently with their science program.
 Students in this program complete the equivalent of a three-year Bachelor of Science degree in Biology and a Bachelor of Engineering in a period of five to six calendar years, depending on whether or not a co-op program is selected for Engineering.

 In the Bachelor of Arts program, Biology can be combined with most of the Arts or Science major or honours subjects.